MR Spectroscopy with LCModel#

 ~/.lcmodel already exists — skipping setup.

-Convert Varian fid file to LCModel-compatible .RAW#
+Convert Varian FID file to LCModel-compatible .RAW format#

 This step uses the bin2raw